 View from our room

 Have a great time in Croatia!
-If you have any questions, comment below!
+If you have any questions about the best things to do in Split, comment below!

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.